jplouback/imobi_theme/readme.txt

 License: GNU General Public License v2 or later License URI: LICENSE

-A starter theme called Click Theme, or underscores.
+A starter theme called imobi Theme, or underscores.

 == Description ==

 Hi.
-I'm a starter theme called Click Theme, or underscores, if you like.
+I'm a starter theme called imobi Theme, or underscores, if you like.
 I'm a theme meant for hacking so don't use me as a Parent Theme.
 Instead try turning me into the next, most awesome, WordPress theme out there.
 That's what I'm here for.

 == Installation ==

-1. In your admin panel, go to Appearance > Themes and click the Add New button.
+1. In your admin panel, go to Appearance > Themes and imobi the Add New button.
-2. Click Upload and Choose File, then select the theme's .zip file.
-Click Install Now.
+2. imobi Upload and Choose File, then select the theme's .zip file. imobi Install Now.
-3. Click Activate to use your new theme right away.
+3. imobi Activate to use your new theme right away.

 == Frequently Asked Questions ==

 = Does this theme support any plugins? =

-Click Theme includes support for Infinite Scroll in Jetpack.
+imobi Theme includes support for Infinite Scroll in Jetpack.

 == Changelog ==